 I was born in Croatia to a Slovenian mother and a Croatian father.
 When I was four, my parents immigrated to Austria, fleeing the economic collapse that followed the war in Yugoslavia.
 That move marked the beginning of six years of isolation, bullying, and social exclusion.
 I wasn’t just an outsider—I was made to feel like I didn’t belong at all.

 I spent those years mostly alone.
 Ice skating.
 Skiing.
 Wandering forests.
 Drawing.
-Watching the world but not really part of it.
+Watching the world but not being a part of it.
 That kind of solitude didn’t make me shut down—it made me lucid.
 I stayed close to my own perception.
 I didn’t get conditioned out of myself.
 I wasn’t socialized into small talk or approval-seeking.
 I just watched.
 And felt.
 And learned how to listen to what was real.

 Everything after that—my art, my sensitivity, my pattern recognition—grew from those early years of being outside the system.
 And in many ways, I never really went back in.